atrosekta/rust-electrical-wiki/content/fullbook.md

   electrical components.
 - To trace an existing wire, left-click the connection point.
 This action will prompt a wire animation for the selected connection only.
-- It can be stored in a Tool Cupboard
+- It can be stored in a Tool Cupboard.
-- Wire colour can be changed by holding Reload `R`.
+- Customize the wire colour by holding Reload `R`.
 	Colour options are :
-  *Yellow, Red, Light Blue, Blue, Green, Orange, Pink, Purple, White and Default(Black)*
+  *Yellow, Red, Light Blue, Blue, Green, Orange, Pink, Purple, White and Default (Black)*

 ![](images/image133.jpg)